Cody-no/ModMail/README.md

 - **Ai Summaries** have been added to the ticket closed log so other moderators can get an idea of what happened in the ticket at a glance.
 This is a feature inspired by Chamburr's Modmail

-- **Channel counter** is automatically added to the category where the tickets are made.
-This allows moderators to know that the category is about fill up or not.
+- **Forum counter** automatically updates the forum channel name with the number of open tickets so moderators instantly know how busy the inbox is.

 Once you have the bot running, the `!help` command will show you a list of all the available commands and their sub-commands.